Author Archive

 • Multi-select Listing Types – If enabled, each job can have more than one type.

-Job Submission settings
+Job Submission Settings

 The job submission tab shows options regarding the job submission process in WP Job Manager: